Patrick Wisdom Player Props: Cubs vs. Cardinals

 Patrick Wisdom At The Plate

-- Wisdom is batting .200 with seven doubles, a triple, 17 home runs and 26 walks.
+- Wisdom has seven doubles, a triple, 17 home runs and 27 walks while hitting .197.

-- In 44.6% of his 65 games this season, Wisdom has picked up at least one hit.
-He's also had 10 multi-hit games.
+- Wisdom has picked up a hit in 43.3% of his 67 games this season, with more than one hit in 14.9% of those games.

-- Wisdom has picked up an RBI in 27.7% of his games this season, with more than one RBI in 15.4% of his games.
-He has also produced three or more runs in four contests.
+- Wisdom has driven home a run in 18 games this season (26.9%), including more than one RBI in 14.9% of his games and producing three or more of his team's runs on four occasions..

-- He has scored in 27 games this year (41.5%), including multiple runs in seven games.
+- He has scored in 27 of 67 games this season, and more than once 7 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.